JieunKim-Econ/Microeconometrics/README.md

-## Project for the course in Microeconometrics | Summer 2020, M.Sc.
+## Project for Microeconometrics | Summer 2020, M.Sc.
 Economics, Bonn University | Jieun Kim

 This repository presents my replication of the results from the following paper: